bmkekeh/Alarm-Reminder/README.md

 Clears the _alarms list from the UI.

-Demo
+# Demo

-Set multiple alarms and see them listed in the app.

-Stop or snooze alarms directly from the popup or the list.

-Clear all alarms using the trash icon.

-Acknowledgements
+# Acknowledgements

-Uses the alarm
- Flutter package for managing alarms.
+- Flutter package for managing alarms.

-Built with Flutter and Material Design components.
+- Built with Flutter and Material Design components.